Hazthompson/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple AJAX-based, single-page Twitter clone using jQuery, HTML and CSS.

 ## Getting Started